snap-stanford/ogb-web/_docs/kddcup2021/workshop.md

 ---

 #### **Learn about the workshop schedule**
-- All the sessions are live talks.
-The Zoom link will be announced soon.
+- All the sessions are live talks over Zoom.
+You need to **[register for the KDD conference](https://web.cvent.com/event/911683e0-6654-41ec-ad6e-ceff38441aa1/summary)** in order to join the event.

 -------